 Sandy, an old fella down the street with the legally blind wife, told me a story once about brown snakes.
-Said he was in The Scrub in summer with his two dogs – couple staffies – a few years ago, when the dogs started going mental.
-He rounds the corner of one of the tracks that zig-zag through the trees and they’re barking in the face of this huge brown snake that’s angry as hell.
+Said he was in The Scrub in summer with his two dogs – a couple staffies – a few years ago, when the dogs started going mental.
+He rounds the corner of one of the tracks that zig-zag through the trees, and they’re barking in the face of this huge brown snake that’s angry as hell.

 The first dog gets bitten on the nose and goes down for the count and the second dog, who’s just watched its best mate in the world get attacked, goes in to help it.
 Dog #2 cops a bite to the leg and now Sandy’s standing there in the middle of The Scrub with his two dying dogs by his side.
 He had to wait there until his wife came with the car.
-How was he gonna carry ’em to the car?
+How was he gonna carry ’em home?
 Horrific.

 I thought he might’ve been talking shit, dunno why, but now that Wes is in there surrounded by doctors with tubes and drips coming out of him, I know he wasn’t.
 Why would you make that up?

 Sandy said cats can survive snake bites easier than dogs for some reason, but he didn’t say anything about the chances for six-year-old people.